 This set of guidelines also became known as BS EN50131, after it was adopted by the British Standards Institution.
 Through their PD6662 scheme, the BSI introduced these European guidelines to boost intruder alarm standards across the UK.

-EN50131 was originally adopted back in 2005 but, after various revisions, it remains a crucial reference point for British businesses in 2020 and beyond.
+EN50131 was originally adopted back in 2005 but, after various revisions, it remains a crucial reference point for British businesses now and beyond.

 All intruder alarm systems are included in the EN50131 guidelines, along with hold-up alarms (together they are referred to as I&HAS).